ethify/Gnosis3BoxRecovery/README.md

 - Add Recovery Module and configure 3box
 - Recovery Safe and set new owners
 - Beautiful UI and consistent User Experience
+- No Front-Running Attacks Possible
+- Dual Security Level for Backup Account and ThreeBoxRecoveryModule

 ## Project Team